kaw092/final-paper-beng183/Final_Paper.md

 ![equation](eq2.PNG)</br>

-N is the number of drugs in the network n1 & n2 are the partners of drugs 1 and 2 m is the number of chemicals they have in common with each other.
+* N is the number of drugs in the network</br>
+* n1 & n2 are the partners of drugs 1 and 2</br>
+* m is the number of chemicals they have in common with each other</br>

 -Drugs not connected by edges would create useless, if not harmful combinations -The closer this value is to 0, the likelier the chance a useful combo has been found, which will form an edge between these drug nodes.

 ![drug_network](https://i.imgur.com/TSMWvAu.jpg)
 Drug nodes that are particularly popular with other drugs are colored red, meaning they’ll be crucial to many effective drug combos which can alert manufacturers to prioritize the production of this  specific drug/ingredient.